Requirements for doctoral dissertation

 The Faculty has described the competence of post graduate student supervisors, preliminary examiners, examiners, opponent and custos as follows.

-When the supervisors of the doctoral dissertation assess that the study is ready for reviewing, the doctoral student submits the work to be reviewed.
-Before submitting the manuscript of doctoral thesis should pass detection of plagiarism.
+When the supervisors of the doctoral dissertation assess that the study is ready for reviewing, the doctoral candidate submits the work to be reviewed.
+Before submitting the manuscript of doctoral dissertation should pass detection of plagiarism.

 - Supervisor delivers the name of the Moodle course to the doctoral candidate.